mdibella-dev/mdb-theme-gutenberg/README.md

 * New: Introduce a new naming scheme for site components
 * Improve: Use frontend style as editor style
+* Improve: Code style: Change array notation
-* Improve: Refactor code: Change array notation, clamping style
+* Improve: Code style: Change clamping style
+* Improve: Code style: Replace control structures
 * Improve: Move site component files to a new position.
 * Improve: Add exception handling in block-patterns.php
 * Bugfix: Use correct gap on core/media-text block when stacked on mobile